Hanro50/MSMC/README.md

 A collection of helper functions to aid in using msmc.

 > ### Languages and you
+See our premade [lexipacks here](/lexipacks) and see the [loadLexiPack](#function-loadlexipackfile-string-typeof-lexicon) function for more information on how to load it.

 I've noticed that a fair amount of the people in the mcjs café discord tend to maintain launchers that by default aren't set to English.
 While older versions of msmc made efforts to address this.
 I'm happy to announce that we switched over to a solution that isn't just hacked onto existing code this time.

 Introducing the lexicon property.
 By overriding this object with your own code you can effectively localize MSMC without essentially needing to hunt for every English piece of dialogue.
 Potential msmc language packs will only need to override this one property to translate the entirety of msmc's errors and load events to another language.